Katarni/Universal-Convertor/README.md

 carry = (a_i + b_i + carry) % p
 ```

 It can be in cycle.
-After that.
+After that:

 ```cpp
 if (carry > 0) {